If you are experiencing an eye emergency (sudden vision loss, pain or double vision), call 911 or seek emergency care immediately.

 - Anyone at high risk for glaucoma should have a dilated eye exam every two years.
 This includes African Americans 40 years and older, all adults older than 60, and people with a family history of glaucoma.

-Because ophthalmologists are medical doctors, they can recognize the symptoms of other disorders because of how they affect your eyes.
+An eye exam can reveal the symptoms of other disorders because of how they affect your eyes.
 Among these are: